tito-arch/BABC-2/content/posts/samsung-galaxy-s23-a-look-at-its-features-and-performance.md

 The Samsung s23, S23 Plus, and s23 Ultra might have a 6.1-inch display, and a 6.6-inch display respectively both 1080p OLED displays and 120Hz refresh rate, the ultra gets away with a 6.8-inch display and a 1440p OLED display with a 120Hz refresh rate.

+As if that is not enough, Qualcomm's ultrasonic under-display fingerprint sensor.

 ## Camera & Performance

 ### Camera: